Wednesday, September 30, 2009

 Imported / Distributed by Admiral Wine Merchants

 The robe is quite dark and intense.
-The nose is rich, earthy with aromas of black berry, lavender-like floral touches and hints of spice.
-The palate is quite round and balanced, yet earthy and a touch rustic but in a good way, with ripe dark berry, earth, mineral, and here again the spicy and floral notes.
-Overall, this 100% Perequita red wine is quite enjoyable and easy going, with good acidity to balance it and keep it fresh, and enough integrated tannins to maintain the structure.
+The nose is rich, earthy, with aromas of black berry, lavender-like floral touches, and hints of spice.
+The palate is quite round and balanced, yet earthy and a touch rustic, but in a good way, with ripe dark berries, earth, minerals, and, here again, the spicy and floral notes.
+Overall, this 100% Perequita red wine is quite enjoyable and easy-going, with good acidity to balance it and keep it fresh, and enough integrated tannins to maintain its structure.
 The earthy, mineral notes bring interesting features and add character.
 Lovely.

 Enjoy!